Information For Parents

 Parents are able to make ad hoc appointments to meet with the Headteacher, the SENDCo or their child’s class teacher via the school office.

 • In the event of a pupil becoming ill or being involved in an accident it is essential that the school has on record each child's home telephone number, each parent's place of employment and mobile telephone number, and the name, address and telephone number of another named person with whom contact can be made immediately.
-A form is provided for this information.
-We have a text service (Teacher2Parents), whereby messages are sent to all parents via text, e.g. school closure due to weather conditions.
+All contact details can be updated by parents on Arbor.
+Messages are sent to all parents via text, e.g. school closure due to weather conditions.
 It is important that the school office is kept informed of any change in a child’s circumstances.

 If a child becomes sick or is injured at school, parents will be contacted and asked to collect them.
 Only very exceptionally will a child be escorted home or taken to hospital or the address of another named person and then only with the parent's knowledge.